digst/cloud/design.md

 Høj grad af umiddelbar GDPR-complience

-**Predictable Cost: The operational model ensures predictable consumer costs suitable for public sector budget guidelines.**
+**Predictable Cost: The operating model ensures predictable consumer costs suitable for public sector budget guidelines.**

-Public organisation are interested in fixing variable cost, or at least work with define caps, to control risk and comply with guidelines.
-The GovCloud cost model must play well with other budget items and not expose consumers to greater economic risks than other technological solutions.
+Government organisations are interested in fixing variable Costs, or at least having defined caps, to control risk and comply with guidelines.
+The GovCloud cost model must align well with other budget items and not expose consumers to greater economic risks than other technological solutions.

-Data services used by government organisations should generally be kept by the data consuming organisation.
+Data services used by government organisations should generally be developed by the data consuming organisation.
 But this does not help to limit costs when data services are exposed to the general public.
 In this case *fair use* agreements could be made with data consumers and their compliance being monitored.

 Costs should reflect the use, maintainance and continiously improvement of the GovCloud.
-Consumers with services deployed on the platform should not be required to contribute beyond the initial agreed for continued hosting.
+Consumers with services deployed on the platform should not be required to contribute beyond the initial agreement for continued hosting.
 In the case of new services or considerable change in use patterns, costs should re-negotiated.

 <br>
-In future version new principles can be included e.g. *Cloud Broker*, *Compliance as a Service*, *Reuse of data and applications*.[See appendix]
+In future versions new principles may be included e.g. *Cloud Broker*, *Compliance as a Service*, *Reuse of data and applications*.[See appendix]

 The GovCloud is also expected to support a larger government initiative on benefitting from cloud technology.
 A future strategic general principles could look like the following:

 **_Cloud First:_ Cloud technologies are prefered when designing new applications and new integrations between existing applications.**

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
-The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services.
-[NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).
+The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services cf. [NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

 Cloud First means that cloud technology shold always be considered when designing.
 Simply because the above mentioned characteristica are generally desirable and for the foreseen future best can be reached through the use of cloud technology.
-But after First comes second, third...
-Organisations should choose the best tool for the job, but always respect the relative long life time of government it-solutions and the everchanging over all organisation.
+A Cloud First principle etails second and perpherps third alternatives.
+Organisations should always choose the best tool for the job, duly respecting the relative long life time of government it-solutions and the everchanging overall organisation.